 We generally recommend electric cordless chainsaws for anyone who isn't an actual lumberjack in the Canadian rockies, but if you want to really and truly chop some trees the hell down, there are a couple of petrol offerings below that are just right for you.

-And, then when you've finished using your new chainsaw, you can relax with food cooked on one of the best barbecues or in one of the best pizza ovens, while admiring how your garden is decked out in some of the best garden lights on the market.
+And, then when you've finished using your new chainsaw, you can relax with food cooked on one of the best barbecues or in one of the best pizza ovens, while admiring how your garden is decked out in some of the best garden lights while reclining in one of the best hot tubs on the market.

 If you're unsure what you need in terms of chainsaws be sure to also consult our beginners guide to chainsaws, which can be found at the bottom of this article.